Hôtel de Besenval: Entre cour et jardin

 The cour d'honneur of the Hôtel de Besenval.
-On 13 July 1972, approximately 30 activists from the Béliers, a militant youth group of Jura separatists founded in 1962, led by Jean-Claude Montavon (1944–2014), violently entered the Hôtel de Besenval and occupied parts of it.
-The reason was the fight for the independence of the Jura from the Canton of Bern.
-After negotiations with Ambassador Pierre Dupont (1912–1993) and Minister François de Ziegler, as well as assurances that the French police would not intervene, the occupiers left the building after six hours.
+On 13 July 1972, approximately 30 activists from the Béliers – a militant youth group of Jura separatists founded in 1962 – forcibly entered the Hôtel de Besenval and occupied parts of it as part of the campaign for the independence of the Jura from the Canton of Bern.
+After Ambassador Pierre Dupont (1912–1993) and Minister François de Ziegler negotiated with Jean-Claude Montavon (1944–2014), the leader of the intruders, and after receiving assurances that the French police would not intervene, the occupiers left the building after six hours.
 In Switzerland, Jean-Claude Montavon was sentenced to 20 days in prison for unlawful entry into premises.

-The last major construction work on the Hôtel de Besenval, which is a classic example of a residence entre cour et jardin (between courtyard and garden), dates back to the end of the 1990s.
-This work primarily affected the office space in the non-historical side wings of the Hôtel de Besenval, their attics and the attic of the corps de logis.
-Roughly said, all parts of the interior of the building that are not listed.
+The last major construction work on the Hôtel de Besenval, a classic example of a residence entre cour et jardin (between courtyard and garden), dates back to the late 1990s.
+This work primarily affected the office spaces in the non-historic side wings of the building, their attics and the attic of the corps de logis.
+In broad terms, it concerned all interior areas of the building that are not listed.

-The renovation work, planned and carried out by the architects Herbert Furrer and Marc Zimmermann, was about bringing the infrastructure up to date (electricity and security), making the unused attics usable (working spaces) and creating contemporary workplaces in the existing office space.
-In order for these renovations to be carried out efficiently and for embassy operations to continue running smoothly, it was necessary for some of the offices to be relocated to a temporary facility at 26 Rue Villiot for 18 months from April 1998.
+The renovation work, planned and carried out by the architects Herbert Furrer and Marc Zimmermann, focused on bringing the infrastructure up to date (electricity and security), making the previously unused attics usable as workspaces and creating contemporary workplaces within the existing office space.
+To ensure that these renovations could be carried out efficiently and that embassy operations continued to run smoothly, some offices were relocated to a temporary facility at 26 Rue Villiot for 18 months starting in April 1998.